3dlg-hcvc/pygltftoolkit/README.md

 * Limited number of texture types supported (excluding normalTexture, occlusionTexture, emissiveTexture)

 Current TODOs (approximately in order of priority):
-* Point cloud sampling (starting with CPU, CUDA implementation may be added in the future) and exporting to hdf5
+* Point cloud sampling (starting with CPU, CUDA implementation may be added in the future)
-* Mesh modification and exporting
+* Mesh geometry modification
 * KDTree and KNN
 * Support transformations (node transformations defined in glTF are already supported)
-* Integrate renderer